Commons: Commoning as a process

 Scholars such as David Harvey have adopted the term commoning, which as a verb serves to emphasize an understanding of the commons as a process and a practice rather than as "a particular kind of thing" or static entity.
 Some authors distinguish between the resources shared (the common-pool resources), the community who governs it, and commoning, that is, the process of coming together to manage such resources.
 Commoning thus adds another dimension to the commons, acknowledging the social practices entailed in the process of establishing and governing a commons.
 These practices entail, for the community of commoners, the creation of a new way of living and acting together, thus involving a collective psychological shift: it also entails a process of subjectivization, where the commoners produce themselves as common subjects.

+Alex Pazaitis, Vasilis Kostakis and Wolfgang Drechsler extend commoning to the concept of value itself, treating value not as a property of exchanged things but as a collective agreement about which actions matter — and therefore as part of the shared rules and norms a community governs.
+They contrast capitalist value practices with commons-based ones, substituting contribution for abstract labour and provisioning for maximisation.

+Pressures for commons in the modern world

+Dietz, Ostrom, and Stern describe how the community management of commons face novel pressures as a result of globalization.
+Environmental challenges are not as localized as they once were, resources such as fish and timbre are traded on global markets, and there are climate and environmental implications which are displaced from their source.
+Thus, environmental impacts are more difficult to monitor and incentives for economic benefits may not be in line with the reality of the local ecosystem.
+Globalized markets have also brought globalized institutions which impact the ability of local communities (either positively or negatively) to make decisions over common-pool resources and commons.